MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    > [!div class="mx-imgBorder"]
    > ![Test bot](media/deploy-bot-4.png)

 9. Share your bot.
-On the Deploy page, click **Copy** to copy the URL for the bot test environment web page, and then distribute the URL.
+On the Deploy page, click **Share** to copy the URL for the bot test environment web page, and then distribute the URL.

    > [!div class="mx-imgBorder"]
    > ![Share bot](media/deploy-bot-5.png)